spxp/spxp-specs/SpxpProfileSpec-V03.md

 Format”](https://tools.ietf.org/html/rfc7159).
 Please note that this standard defines the HTTP `Content-Type` header to be `application/json` with no `charset` parameter.
 Clients must always use UTF-8 character encoding, irrespective of any `charset` incorrectly sent by the server.
-The term `Base64Url` throughout this specification refers to the URL safe Base 64 Encoding as apecified in [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) without padding.
+The term `Base64Url` throughout this specification refers to the URL safe Base 64 Encoding as specified in [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) without padding.

 ## 4 Protocol versioning